karaolos9/COMP0254cw1/README.md

 # PokemonNFT

 # Main Functions
-- Minting
+- Minting:
 Create a new Pokémon NFT with stats (HP, Attack, Defense, etc.).

-- Metadata
+- Metadata:
 Stores Pokémon stats using a struct (PokemonMetadata).

-- Pausability
+- Pausability:
 The owner can pause/unpause contract functions.

-- Access Control
+- Access Control:
 Only the contract owner can mint new Pokémon.

-- Execution Flow
+- Execution Flow:
 cardIdCounter: Tracks total NFTs minted (each new card gets a sequential ID).
 PokemonType: Defines all possible Pokemon types (Normal, Fire, Water, etc). mintCard():	Owner mints an NFT to a user.